Hire Backend Developers in Latin America

 | Total Annual Cost (TCOE) | $66,560 | $71,020 | $183,000 |

-| Savings vs. US | ~64% | ~61% | — |
+| Savings vs. US | ~64% | ~61% | baseline |

-Argentina’s Knowledge Economy Promotion Regime reduces employer social security contributions by up to 70% for eligible tech roles — a structural advantage built into the TCOE figures above.
+Argentina’s Knowledge Economy Promotion Regime reduces employer social security contributions by up to 70% for eligible tech roles, a structural advantage built into the TCOE figures above.
 Contracts are USD-denominated as standard, giving US firms a predictable cost basis regardless of local currency movement.

-Talk to NBSBackend Developer Skills and Qualifications NBS Screens For
+Backend Developer Skills and Qualifications NBS Screens For

 NBS validates candidates across three dimensions before presenting a shortlist.
-The live architecture assessment is the filter most agencies skip — NBS runs it before the client sees a single resume, which means every candidate on the shortlist has demonstrated system-level thinking, not just syntax familiarity.
+The live architecture assessment is the filter most agencies skip; NBS runs it before the client sees a single resume, which means every candidate on the shortlist has demonstrated system-level thinking, not just syntax familiarity.

 Soft Skills for Remote Collaboration

-- Async communication discipline across time zones
+- Async discipline: Clear written updates across distributed time zones

-- Proactive status reporting and stakeholder updates
+- Stakeholder management: Proactive status reporting without being asked

 Certifications and Assessments